 The goal of any family vacation is to share experiences and make memories, and Hop-on Hop-off tours have definitely created some great memories for my family.

 One such occasion – though not necessarily my proudest parenting moment – was on a bus tour of New Orleans.
 As we passed a very popular brunch spot, the guide explained that brunch is a big deal in the Big Easy and then said, "After all, you can't drink all day if you don't start in the morning," at which point, my son looked at me and loudly said, "That's totally you!"
 He said it because I'd just had a Mimosa at breakfast that morning, but nobody else on the bus knew that!
 Needless to say, that quote has not only become a funny vacation memory but has also become a saying at every family brunch since.

 Adrienne’s family also has a memorable bus-related tale: “We were in Ottawa and it was beautiful out.
 The double-decker bus was full and we thought we scored by getting seats together on the top,” she says.
-“That was until all of the sudden it started pouring rain, and we couldn’t move.
+“That was until all of a sudden it started pouring rain, and we couldn’t move.
 It is a funny story now, and definitely memorable!”